-The discount rate used to measure the total pension liability was 7.15% for 2020 and 7.45% for 2019.
+The discount rate used to measure the total pension liability was 7.15% for 2021 and 2020.
 The projection of cash flows used to determine the discount rate assumed that the plan member contributions will be made at the current contribution rate and that employer contributions will be made at contractually required rates, actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments to current active and inactive plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.